davidpots/playsongnotes/_songs/[La La Land] Someone In The Crowd.md

 ---
 layout: song
 has_video_lesson: true
+title: Guitar lesson for "Someone in the Crowd" from La La Land -- playsongnotes.com
-title:  Someone in the Crowd
+song_title:  Someone in the Crowd
 artist: La La Land
 year: 2016
 categories: guitar